Izaac04/ReSolved-Next/RESOLVEDNEXT.md

 ---

+## Relationship to ReSolved

+ReSolved-Next builds upon **ReSolved**, an open-source solvent-aware graph neural network framework developed by Rostislav Fedorov.

+ReSolved is designed to predict redox potentials of organic molecules using a message passing neural network (MPNN) architecture.
+A key feature of ReSolved is its explicit solvent conditioning: molecular graphs are augmented with solvent descriptors (e.g., dielectric constant ε and refractive index n), enabling the model to learn solvent-dependent electrochemical behaviour.

+While ReSolved focuses on property prediction for existing molecules, ReSolved-Next extends this framework into the generative setting.
+Specifically, ReSolved-Next integrates the ReSolved proxy model into a Generative Flow Network (GFlowNet), allowing the direct generation of novel molecules sampled in proportion to their predicted solvent-conditioned redox properties.

+In summary:

+- **ReSolved** → Predicts solvent-dependent redox potentials.
+- **ReSolved-Next** → Generates new molecules optimised for those properties under solvent conditioning.

+This extension transforms a predictive model into a generative optimisation framework capable of exploring chemically meaningful design space under explicit solvent constraints.

 ## Authorship & Code Contributions

 This project builds upon the upstream GFlowNet library (Recursion Pharma trunk), which provides the core generative framework and training infrastructure.